• Home

 Who We Are

 Under the auspices of AFSCME International, as an AFSCME District Council 20 and the Metro Washington Council AFL-CIO member, AFSCME Local 2830 has represented Bargaining Unit Employees (BUEs) since the 1970s.
 54 Unions are under the auspices of District Council 20.
-The Metro Washington Council AFL-CIO affiliates represent over 150,000 area union members from service industries, retail, communications, transportation, manufacturing, construction trades, and government agencies.
+The Metro Washington Council AFL-CIO affiliates represent over 150,000 area union members from various industries, including service, retail, communications, transportation, manufacturing, construction trades, and government agencies.

 Per our Constitution, AFSCME Local 2830's current officers are the following OJP Bargaining Unit Employees (BUEs):